38 Foreign and defence policy

 These policy shifts also advocated multilateral agreements to lower tariffs for Australian resources and agricultural goods – an area where Australia retained a comparative advantage.
 The record here was mixed – the conclusion of the Uruguay Round of the General Agreement on Trade and Tariffs (GATT) in 1994 did contain successes for Australia, but the Maastricht Treaty of 1992, which set the framework for the EU single market, the creation of the North America Free Trade Agreement (now USMCA), and moves by ASEAN (Association of South-East Asian Nations) to negotiate a free trade agreement that excluded Australia, concerned Australian policy makers.[25]
 Reducing trade protection barriers further was of particular concern given the increasing importance of Japan, China and South-East Asian countries as growing economies and important markets for Australian exports.
 APEC was therefore a forum that Labor has embraced to promote liberalisation in the region, but a pan-regional APEC free trade agreement remains elusive.

-Since then, further bilateral FTAs have been negotiated with Chile, Malaysia, South Korea, Japan and China and multilaterally with the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) after the withdrawal of the USA from the Trans-Pacific Partnership (TPP) negotiations in 2016.
+Since then, further bilateral FTAs have been negotiated with Chile, Malaysia, South Korea, Japan and China.
+Multilateral agreements include the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) after the withdrawal of the USA from the Trans-Pacific Partnership (TPP) negotiations in 2016 and the Regional Comprehensive Partnership that includes ASEAN members plus Australia, China, Japan, South Korea, and New Zealand.
 This reflects the continuing significance of the neoliberal consensus in trade policy that has remained even after the shocks of the GFC.
-Australia particularly championed the CPTPP, pushing hard to revive negotiations after the USA withdrawal from the TPP.
+Australia particularly championed the CPTPP, pushing hard to revive negotiations after the USA withdrawal.

 This story of Australia’s international economic engagement reflects its position as a middle power.
-Canberra has attempted to ensure the comparative advantage of its resources, services and agricultural goods in the international marketplace, but has also reflected its geographic position by negotiating key bilateral and multilateral agreements centred in the Asia-Pacific rim.
+Canberra has attempted to ensure the comparative advantage of its resources, services and agricultural goods in the international marketplace, but has also reflected its geographic position by negotiating key bilateral and multilateral agreements centred in the Indo-Pacific rim.
 This has been especially important as the resources boom is a story closely intertwined with China’s rise.
 In the context of growing regional rivalries and USA rejection of the free trade agenda under President Trump, strategic security begins to come to the fore just as much as economic security.
-China’s Belt and Road Initiative, and the abandonment of the TPP by the USA will continue to concern Australian policy makers worried about challenges to the orthodoxy of the international rules-based order.
+China’s Belt and Road Initiative and attempts at economic coercion, and the abandonment of the TPP by the US and Trump’s tariffs will continue to concern Australian policy makers worried about challenges to the orthodoxy of the international rules-based order.

 Defence strategy

-Australia’s defence strategy has undergone several iterations since Federation, but its strategic interests have remained largely in the Indo-Pacific arc as, historically, threats to the Australian continent have emerged from South-East Asia.[27]
-While the area of interest has remained consistent across time, the nature of the threat, the balance of power among great nations, and Australia’s own capability to respond have not remained the same, leading to different strategies being adopted since the Second World War: the expeditionary school of ‘forward defence’ until 1972; and the ‘continental defence’ of Australia school until 9/11.
+Australia’s defence strategy has undergone several iterations since Federation, but its strategic interests have remained largely in the Indo-Pacific arc as, historically, threats to the Australian continent have emerged from South-East Asia.[32]
+While the area of interest has remained consistent across time, the nature of the threat, the balance of power among great nations, and Australia’s own capability to respond have not remained the same, leading to different strategies being adopted since the Second World War: expeditionary school of ‘forward defence’ until 1972; and the ‘continental defence’ of Australia school until 9/11.
+More recently, the Albanese government has outlined a new doctrine of ‘National Defence’ (see below).

-Given these facts, the size of the defence budget, the affordability of defence procurements, the question of value-for-money when purchasing interoperable defence capabilities from alliance partners, and even the effective deliverability of an Australian defence industry, come to the fore as crucial issues for policy makers.
+Given that both the Morrison Coalition and current Albanese Labor governments have committed to AUKUS and significant increases in defence spending, the size of the defence budget, the affordability of defence procurements, the question of value-for-money when purchasing interoperable defence capabilities from alliance partners, and even the effective deliverability of an Australian defence industry, come to the fore as crucial issues for policy makers.
 Defence is a department that ultimately needs to compete with other departments for government funding and against cutbacks.
-Further, policy makers must balance these strategic aims with domestic political contests, as the recent decision to build new submarines in South Australia at considerable additional cost demonstrates.
+Further, policy makers must balance these strategic aims with domestic political contests.
 Addressing these competing priorities will continue to confront defence chiefs and their ministers in the future.

 Non-traditional security challenges

-The ‘almost complete alignment of Australia’s foreign policy priorities with its national security agenda’[36] reflects a broadened definition of ‘security’[37] and the increasing ‘securitisation’ of foreign policy evident since the Howard government.
+The ‘almost complete alignment of Australia’s foreign policy priorities with its national security agenda’ reflects a broadened definition of ‘security’ and the increasing ‘securitisation’ of foreign policy evident since the Howard government.[43]
 In this respect it is more appropriate to employ the broader term security policy rather than defence policy.
-These policy shifts are demonstrated by budget cuts to DFAT and corresponding expansion and strengthening of the security-oriented institutional apparatus, including the ONI, ASIO, ASIS, the NSC and the DHA.
+These policy shifts are demonstrated by the declining budget for DFAT and expansion of the security-oriented institutional apparatus, including the ONI, ASIO, ASIS, the NSC and the DHA.

-This reflects the securitisation of a new range of problems such as terrorism and migration, in addition to traditional concerns about the regional strategic environment.
-Cyber security has also been an area of increasing concern, with attacks launched by both state and non-state actors upon Australia’s political, economic and defence sectors.[38]
-Added to this are less obviously defence-related threats such as climate change and other environmental disasters, financial risks, pandemics and societal/political instability, typically described as ‘non-traditional security challenges’.[39]
-As such, challenges such as terrorism and irregular migration are increasingly considered as national security threats, sometimes demanding a militarised response.
+This reflects the securitisation of a range of non-traditional issues in addition to traditional concerns about the regional strategic environment.
+For instance, cyber security has been an area of increasing concern, with attacks launched by both state and non-state actors upon Australia’s political, economic and defence sectors.[44]
+Added to this are less obviously defence-related threats such as climate change and other environmental disasters, financial risks, pandemics and societal/political instability, typically described as ‘non-traditional security challenges’.[45]
+As such, these challenges are increasingly considered as national security threats, sometimes demanding a militarised response.

-In the wake of the 2001 al-Qaeda attacks upon the USA (which for the first time activated ANZUS), Australians were subjected to attacks in Bali (2002 and 2005) and Jakarta (2003 and 2004), followed by other incidents and foiled plots in Australia.
-Canberra responded by deploying military force alongside the USA in the Middle East.
-Canberra also ramped up its security apparatus domestically and regionally and initiated major counterterrorism co-operation with regional partners like Indonesia.
-Australia has thus provided training, equipment, and direct military and police support overseas, and is engaged in surveillance and de-radicalisation programs among domestic would-be Jihadists.
+In the wake of the 2001 al-Qaeda attacks upon the US (which for the first time activated ANZUS), Australians were subjected to attacks in Bali (2002 and 2005) and Jakarta (2003 and 2004), followed by foiled plots in Australia.
+Canberra responded by deploying military force alongside the USA in the Middle East and expanding counterterrorism powers and institutional capacity.
+While Islamist extremism remains a concern, today, politically motivated violence, particularly from the far-right, represents a growing share of ASIO’s caseload – in 2020 estimated at 30–40 per cent, up from 10–15 per cent before 2016.[46]

-Irregular population movements have also assumed an outsized presence in Australian security policy, often involving asylum seekers.
-While Australia has accepted refugees from Vietnam or China in the past, such ‘illegal arrivals’ have since been criminalised and military assets are now used to apprehend them in tandem with Indonesia (Operation Sovereign Borders), and arrivals detained in offshore processing centres (earlier known as the ‘Pacific Solution’).
-Such policies violate Australia’s obligations under various human rights treaties and international law and damage its reputation as a ‘good international citizen’, but the Australian public sees asylum arrivals as a security threat[40] and such policies now receive bipartisan support.
+Irregular population movements also have an outsized presence in Australian security policy, often involving asylum seekers.
+While Australia has accepted refugees from Vietnam or China in the past, such arrivals have since been criminalised and with ongoing bipartisan support, military assets are now used to apprehend them in tandem with Indonesia (Operation Sovereign Borders), and arrivals detained in offshore processing centres (earlier known as the ‘Pacific Solution’).
+Whilst such policies violate Australia’s obligations under various human rights treaties and international law and damage its reputation as a ‘good international citizen’, they are broadly supported by over 75 per cent of the Australian public.[47]

 Section 3: Regionalism